PDF Documents:

 *Complies with regulatory requirements

-What is ATS?
+What is ATS2015?

-ATS is composed of protein, carbohydrate, hemoglobin and optionally endotoxins, in proportion to the worst-case levels found in patient-used surgical instruments.
+ATS2015 is composed of protein, carbohydrate, hemoglobin and optionally endotoxins, in proportion to the worst-case levels found in patient-used surgical instruments.
 FDA and AAMI Guidelines direct medical device manufacturers (MDM's) to use "worst case conditions" in their simulated-use testing.
 In addition, MDM's are directed to use an organic challenge that embodies the types of soil to which the device will be exposed during clinical use.
 Guidance documents also recommend "... that the bioburden challenge (organic and microbial) to the cleaning and or disinfection process of the washer and washer disinfectors be determined from clinically used devices.*"

-Who Should Consider Using ATS?
+Who Should Consider Using ATS2015?

-ATS can be used as a standardized test soil by:
+ATS2015 can be used as a standardized test soil by:

 Medical device manufacturers whose reprocessing protocols need to be developed and validated for users.